 Book any major airline that flies to Rarotonga, then the only airline that flies on to Aitutaki is Air Rarotonga. www.airraro.com

 They have five flights per day Monday-Saturday and two on Sunday, from Rarotonga to Aitutaki to Rarotonga. **Please note that during covid 19 there are no flights on Sundays.
 The trip over is only forty-five minutes and is worth it for the view of the lagoon alone.

 Be aware that we are 3 hours behind Los Angeles (Pacific time) and 22 hours behind New Zealand time.
 Don’t get caught out with your booking plans: i.e. NZ departures on a Saturday will get you to Rarotonga on a Friday!

 What kind of transportation is there on Aitutaki?

 There is no public transport system (buses) and only one taxi on Aitutaki.
 Your options are: rent a car/scooter/push-bike, or walk.
-A car is a good idea if you have small children or are not comfortable on a scooter.
+There are also boat taxis to get around. eg, Kutekute island taxi is one.
+For road, however, a car is a good idea if you have small children or are not comfortable on a scooter.

 One of the biggest car and scooter rental companies on the island is Rino’s Rentals.

-Your Caretaker host Rakamo can help you arrange your transportation.
+Your Peteros Place Caretaker host Mathilda can help you arrange your transportation.